Limits to Church Growth 4

 When congregational growth stalls and appears to hit a limit, the obvious question is to ask “why?”.
-In particular, has growth ended because of factors within the church, or factors in society?
-If there are no internal limits to growth then society will always eventually hinder growth, limit (I) above.
-However churches often cause their own growth barriers, not evangelising enough, (II); have enthusiasts, the evangelisers, who cease to be effective, (III); or not generating enough resources in the church to attract, disciple and retain people, (IV).
+In particular, has growth ended because of factors within the church or factors in society?
+If there are no internal limits to growth, society will always eventually hinder growth (limit 1 above).
+However, churches often cause their own growth barriers by,

-Church congregations are a mixture of people, some are enthusiasts, wanting to reach people and see them converted.
+Church congregations are a mixture of people; some are enthusiasts who want to reach people and see them converted.
 However, some are inactive in conversion, preferring to spend their time on other aspects of church life, worship, socials, good works and the like.
 The balance of people in the church determines its culture.
 Thus I will put forward the hypothesis: